NWUSensing/soilmoisture-sensing/readme.md

     ![detect](./data/detect_and_predict.gif)

-6. Pilot the drone to fly to the next targeted RFID moisture sensor, and repeat the previous step 5.
-Extract the data of a targeted RFID moisture sensors at each location’ until the sensor data of all locations are collected.
+6. **Pilot the drone to fly to the next targeted RFID moisture sensor, and repeat the previous step 5.** Extract the data of a targeted RFID moisture sensors at each location' until the sensor data of all locations are collected.

-7. Stop RFID reader after finishing data collection at all locations.
+7. **Stop RFID reader after finishing data collection at all locations.**

     ```bash
     ps aux | grep Read  # find reading process